Dominica citizenship by investment programme: COVID-19 Relief Packages

-Legal basis
+Legal Basis

 The Dominican Constitution mandates that Parliament provide for the acquisition of citizenship of Dominica by persons who are not, or who are no longer, otherwise entitled to such citizenship under the remaining provisions of the Constitution.

-In 1978, the Citizenship Act addressed the matter of such acquisition by the granting of a naturalisation certificate, in sections eight and nine of the Act.
+In 1978, the Commonwealth of Dominica Citizenship Act addressed the matter of such acquisition by the granting of a naturalisation certificate, in sections 8 and 9 of the Act.